dpmlab/NLP-tutorial_psych-methods/README.md

 ## 3. Reddit scraping

 - Use pushshift.io API to scrape massive amounts of text from reddit using criteria such as keywords, date and time, subreddit, upvotes, etc.

+## 4. GloVe vectors (semantic word embeddings)

+- Import a dataset of GloVe vectors trained on Wikipedia text and compare the semantic representations of different words, wikipedia pages, and subreddits.
+- Generate your own set of GloVe vectors with a new text corpus.

+## 5. Generating text with the GPT-2 transformer model

+- Basic code to predict upcoming words using custom text prompts with GPT-2